clojure-emacs/clj-refactor.el/README.md

 For most of the `refactor-nrepl` middleware supported refactorings we need to build an AST representation of the code. [tools.analyzer](https://github.com/clojure/tools.analyzer) and [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm) is used for this.
 (Thanks for @Bronsa and other contributors for their good work.)

-**WARNING** The analyzer for some (not all) cases need to eval the code too in order to be able to build the AST we can work with.
-That means your namespace will be loaded as side effect.
-If loading your code (particularly test files) causes side effects like writing files, opening connections to servers, modifying databases, etc. performing certain refactoring functions on your code will do that, too.
+**WARNING** The analyzer needs to eval the code too in order to be able to build the AST we can work with.
+If that causes side effects like writing files, opening connections to servers, modifying databases, etc. performing certain refactoring functions on your code will do that, too.

-**FURTHER** **WARNING** As with cider you need load your code into your repl for certain features to work to their full potential.
-People as far as I am aware tend to use some flavour of the reloaded workflow: if you do that and you refresh your code regularly into your repl, you are good to go with the refactor-nrepl too.

 ### Populate the artifact cache on startup